reddvid/my-hugo-site/content/about/index.md

 I can speak Filipino (Tagalog) and English (spoken: 8, written: 9).
 I can also speak in my local language Pangasinan.

-I graduated and licensed as Electronics Engineer on 2013.
+I graduated and passed the Electronics Engineering board exams on 2013.

 <a href="/2022-03_Ballesteros-David.pdf" class="dl-btn">Download résumé</a>